onflow/fcl-js/.changeset/lovely-candles-relax.md

 "@onflow/fcl": patch
 ---

-Throw error if FCL popup is blocked.
-Show "session expired" if sendMsgToFCL cannot access parent window for postMessage.
+Throw error if FCL popup/tab is blocked from opening or if sendMsgToFCL cannot access parent window reference for postMessage.